Lora's Latest Post

 (The moves from company to company are across the board.
 I just picked a few companies here.
 The names of the sales team personnel remain the same, but only the logo on their business cards changes.)

-So, amid all the rah-rah speeches at technology kick-offs, we have companies full of nomads who are vested in past practices.
+So, amid all the rah-rah speeches at technology kick-offs, we have companies full of nomads who are convinced that historical practices are best practices.
 Risk-averse and chasing deals, innovation at scale is largely non-existent.
 This is despite the confluence of promising new technologies.
-The promise has never been so compelling and the deployments so disappointing in this old gal’s life.
+The promise has never been so compelling, and the deployments so disappointing in this old gal’s life.

 Dancing With True Innovators

-It is hard for a re-tread to dance with innovators, and the true innovators are far between.
-Let’s examine some data.
+It is hard for a re-tread to dance with innovators, and the true innovators are far-and-few between, often willing to roll their own.
+To better understand the story, let’s examine some data.

 Figure 1.
 Supply Chain Planning Innovators